 You Can Receive Compensation for Future Pain and Expenses

 Once the body sustains serious trauma, it rarely returns to its previous state.
 A bulging disc is unlikely to heal itself.
 A displaced hip does not always fall back into place.
-In other words, time does not heal all things.
+In other words, time does not heal all things, and the cost of treatment for these injuries can add up quickly.
+In fact, a 2012 study by the CDC showed, that on average, hospitalizations due to crash-related injuries can cost a person about $57,000 over their lifetime.
 South Carolina’s auto accident laws therefore provide compensation for your future pain, medical expenses, and loss.

 In cases involving lifelong injury, we will obtain a "life care plan."
+We work with physicians, physiatrists (injury rehab specialists), therapists, and life care planners to determine what future medical care you may need and how much it will cost.
+We then utilize these expert medical opinions to maximize the value of your case.
 To drive the point home to the insurance company, we ask experts what will happen if our client does not receive necessary medical care.
 In other words, “What will Ms. Smith’s life be like if the knee is not replaced, if medication is not provided?”

 Life care plans and compensation for future harm are not intended to create windfalls.
 Rather, such compensation is designed to prevent the injured person from bearing the weight of the medical bills they will face when they get older.